gbv/validation-error-format/examples/xml/README.md

 # XML Validator emitting Data Validation Error Format

 This directory contains a Python implementation of a validator for XML documents.
-It supports XML Schema and Schematron schemas to validate against.
+It supports XML Schema to validate against.

 ## Requirements and installation